DAVIDnHANG/DavidnHang.github.io/_posts/2020-5-7-Dealing with NaN Values.md

  Column_ListOfunderthirtyInformatiion=[]
 ```

- Grab all columns that has more than 70 precent information
+ Grab all columns that has more than 70 percent information

 ```
 for index, value in colCount.iteritems():